Welcome to today's edition of the Rush 24-7 podcast.

 I've tried to come in here and say, you know what?

-I'm just gonna take calls and whatever people say is fine, and I'm I'm not gonna get myself all worked up.
+I'm just going to take calls and whatever people say is fine.

-Anyway, telephone numbers 800-282-2882 and the email address L Rushbo at EIB net.com.
+Anyway, telephone numbers 800-282-2882 and the email address lrushbo at eibnet.com.

 And Open Line Friday is where you get to choose whatever it is we talk about.

-It's a one day of the week where there are very, very few restrictions on uh what callers want to talk about.
+It's a one day of the week where there are very, very few restrictions on what callers want to talk about.

-And what he did, he he compared Iranian hardliners to Americans who are skeptical of his nuclear deal with Iran.
+And what he did, he compared Iranian hardliners to Americans who are skeptical of his nuclear deal with Iran.

-So here's the president of the United States speaking to the people of Iran.
+So here's the President of the United States speaking to the people of Iran.

 And Obama goes on television in Iran to complain about Americans.